innoventix-solutions/dependent_multiselect_search_dropdown_/README.md

 ## ⚙️ How It Works

 The `DependentMultiSelectDropdown` widget works by linking multiple dropdowns together.
 Each dropdown is dependent on the previous one.
-When a selection is made in one dropdown, the next dropdown's options are filtered based on the previous choice.
+When a selection is made in one dropdown, the next dropdown's options are filtered based on the previous choice.including support for custom entries like "Other" and dynamic data loading.

 ---